caleorourke/grunt-jekyll-pages/README.md

 # grunt-jekyll-pages
 > Serve GitHub-flavored sites natively using Jekyll.

 [grunt-jekyll-pages](https://github.com/caleorourke/grunt-jekyll-pages) is for anyone working with GitHub Pages.
-This Grunt.js plugin emulates how Github Pages runs Jekyll in safe mode on Linux, Unix, or Mac OS X. It also provides a number of options (build, serve, watch, etc.) for dev and testing purposes.
+This plugin emulates how Github Pages runs Jekyll in safe mode on Linux or Mac OS.
+It also provides a number of options (build, serve, watch, etc.) for dev and testing purposes.

 The [npm package](https://www.npmjs.com/package/grunt-jekyll-pages) is available publicly.